-- 7. Plaintiff Eric Morris resides in Broward County, Florida and is a citizen of the State of Florida.
-Mr. Morris sprayed Roundup once a week from 1989 until 2008 when he worked as a landscaping employee. - 8.
+- 7. Plaintiff Michael Poulin is an individual who resides in Kennebec County, Maine.
+Mr. Poulin used Round Up consistently beginning in 1986.
+Kennebec County was the jurisdiction in which a substantial part of the events or omissions giving rise to Plaintiff's claim occurred, pursuant to 28 U.S.C. § 1391(b)(2). - 8.
 Defendant Monsanto Company ("Monsanto") is a Delaware corporation with its headquarters and principal place of business in St. Louis, Missouri.
-Monsanto is a citizen of the State of Missouri and Delaware and is not a citizen of the State of Florida.
+Monsanto is a citizen of the State of Missouri and Delaware and is not a citizen of the State of Maine.
 At all times relevant to this complaint, Monsanto was the entity that discovered the herbicidal properties of glyphosate and was the manufacturer of the Roundup at issue.